MarioJ94/MarvelWikiApp/README.md

 ### Communication layer
 - It is defined using the protocol EndpointType, which defines all the required values to identify and use and endpoint (host, path, http method, parameters, port ...).
 - After that, the definition of CharactersAPI, the enum MarvelCharactersEndpoint which implements EndpointType, and the enum CharactersAPIRequestParams containing structs to expose simply the parameters to the app are the only things needed to create the requests.
-- Then, the response is decoded and the different steps return the proper error so that I can control the type of error and what went wrong.
+- Then, the response is decoded and the different steps return the proper error so that the type of the error can be controlled to determine what went wrong.

+### View implementation
+- The Characters screen uses a UICollectionView with UICollectionViewDiffableDataSource and UICollectionViewCompositionalLayout with self-auto-sizable cells (self-sized using autolayout).

 ### Tests
 - The usage of protocols would help testing.
 Unfortunately, the only tests that have been implemented, are decoding tests.